 By contrast, if the shares had passed to Trust B (the credit shelter trust discussed above) when the first spouse died, the shares would receive a step up in tax basis to $1,000 at the death of the first spouse.
 However, when the surviving spouse dies, there would be no rise in basis to $2,000 because the surviving spouse would not be treated as owning the shares at death.
 Rather, Trust B would be the owner of the shares and not the surviving spouse.
 As discussed above, the whole point of Trust B is that the surviving spouse does not own the assets and those assets bypass the estate of the second spouse to die.

 The last thing you may want to do is to undo your estate plan and change the ownership and beneficiary designations on your assets.
 You may have placed your assets in your trusts in order to avoid probate and you may have named your trusts as the beneficiary of life insurance.
+You also may have a concern that your estate may grow to exceed tax exemption or that future legislation could decrease your exemption so that your A/B Trusts could become necessary to minimize estate tax.
 Fortunately, there are a number of alternatives.
-In many instances, you do not need to undo your trusts and it may make sense to keep them with some modifications, especially if you wish to preserve the flexibility to use your Trust B if the estate tax exemption is lowered or your estate grows to exceed the total exemption available.
+In many instances, you do not need to undo your trusts and it may make sense to keep them with some modifications.

-Because the federal estate tax exemption (currently $5,490,000 per taxpayer) could be decreased by legislation or a couple’s estate could appreciate so that federal estate taxes could become an issue, a flexible trust would provide that the surviving spouse has the authority to disclaim the right to have assets allocated to Trust A. The surviving spouse disclaims by signing a written document known as a “qualified disclaimer” within nine months of the date of death of the first spouse to die.
-The effect of the surviving spouse disclaiming is that the surviving spouse is deemed to be deceased solely for purposes of Trust A and the assets then pass into Trust B. Once the assets pass to Trust B, they can still be used for the benefit of the surviving spouse.
+A flexible trust would also provide that the surviving spouse has the authority to "disclaim" the right to have assets allocated to Trust A. The surviving spouse disclaims by signing a written document known as a “qualified disclaimer” within nine months of the date of death of the first spouse to die.
+The effect of the surviving spouse disclaiming is that the surviving spouse is deemed to be deceased solely for purposes of Trust A and the assets then pass into Trust B. Once the assets pass to Trust B, such assets can still be used for the benefit of the surviving spouse for health, maintenance, and support.

 For more information, please contact the attorney listed below.